bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 ```
 Bingo!

-- Vendor ID : 0463
+- Vendor ID: 0463
-- Device ID : ffff
+- Device ID: ffff

 ## Configuration

-We will now set up nut to check on the UPS.
+We will now set up *nut* to check on the UPS.

 In the file `/etc/nut/ups.conf` we add the following: